 Rear End Accidents

 Rear end accidents are assumed to be a “slam dunk” in the personal injury world.
-In 2007, rear-crashes accounted for 29 percent of auto accidents nationally making them the most common type of traffic collision (access Traffic Safety Facts sheet here).
+In 2007, rear-end crashes accounted for 29 percent of auto accidents nationally making them the most common type of traffic collision (access Traffic Safety Facts sheet here).
 There is no doubt that with that dubious honor, they also generate a high number of accident injuries.
 That is why the National Highway Traffic Safety Administration (NHTSA) dedicates substantial resources to isolating the causes of rear-end crashes and finding ways to prevent them.

 However, while there appears to be an obvious presumption of negligence in rear-end crashes, fault can vary due to the circumstances of a crash making comparative negligence an issue even these supposedly cut-and-dry cases.
 This overview reviews the common causes of rear-end crashes and how New York law determines liability and damages.
 Even if you feel your case is straight-forward, this information should encourage you to document your facts just as carefully as with any other accident.